rlgraph/rlgraph/docs/components.rst

 Variables are created in a component's `create_variables` method, which gets called automatically, once all input spaces of the component (all its API-method arguments' spaces) are known to the RLgraph build system.
-In the next paragraph, we will explain how this so called "input-completeness" is reached and why it's important for the component.
+In the next paragraph, we will explain how this stage of "input-completeness" is reached and why it's important for the component.

 Input Spaces and the concept of "input-completeness"